Peggy

 • \( q \)

-Use the left and right arrow keys to navigate.
+Use the Left and Right arrow keys to navigate through the steps.

-He sends the prime number \( p \) and the generator \( g \) to Peggy.
+He then sends the prime number \( p \) and the generator \( g \) to Peggy.

-Victor chooses the secret key \( a \) and computes the public key \( h \) which he sends to Peggy.
+Victor chooses a secret key \( a \) and computes the corresponding public key \( h \), which he sends to Peggy.

-Victor generates the keys because the commitment scheme is unconditional hiding and computational binding.
+Victor generates the keys because the commitment scheme is unconditionally hiding and computationally binding.

-Peggy makes a commitment to the value \( x \) by first choosing a random integer \( r \) and then computing the commitment \( c \), which she sends to Victor.
+Peggy commits to the value \( x \) by first choosing a random integer \( r \), and then computing the commitment \( c \), which she sends to Victor.

-Victor then verifies the commitment \( c \) by checking that the two values are equals.
-Only if this is the case is the received value \( x \) the same value that Peggy made a commitment to.
+Victor then verifies the commitment \( c \) by checking that the two values are equal.
+Only if this is the case can Victor be sure that the received value \( x \) is the same value that Peggy originally committed to.

 Victor